jarekstrzele/obsidian_notes/HASKELL/The Complete Haskell Course/11 Binary trees.md

 >[!info] Binary Tree
 >data structure
 >	- each node can have a left child and a right child
->	- they cannot habe more than two children
+>	- they cannot have more than two children

 common uses:
 - binary search trees